J-Landess/unet_seg/README.md

 1. Fork the repository
 2. Create a feature branch
 3. Add tests for new functionality
+4. Run the test suite: `python tests/run_tests.py`
-4. Submit a pull request
+5. Submit a pull request

 ## 📄 **License**